How to Be Direct Without Being Rude

 This is actually useful information.
 It tells you who was invested in your silence and who can handle your authentic presence.

 The people who truly care about you will adjust.
-They might be surprised at first, but they'll respect your boundaries once they understand you're serious.
+They might be surprised at first, but they’ll respect your boundaries once they understand you’re serious.
+Sometimes, giving someone space is a healthy response, allowing them time to process and adjust to your new communication style.

 The people who push back, guilt you, or try to manipulate you back into your old patterns?
 Those relationships might need closer examination.